 - IF YOU WERE BAPTIZED CATHOLIC AND NOW ATTEND / BELONG TO ANOTHER CHRISTIAN CHURCH YOU ARE NOT ELIGIBLE TO BE A SPONSOR.

 - All godparents must provide a letter of sponsorship from their church.
-All certificates required, such as Certificates of Eligibility for sponsors, should be presented at the class attended, if you don’t have the certificate for the class it must be presented no later than 3 weeks ahead of the Baptism.
+All certificates required, such as Certificates of Eligibility for sponsors, can be presented at the class attended.
+However, if you don’t have the certificate the evening of the class it must be presented before the Baptism can be scheduled.

-If you have any questions regarding the above requirements please call the Rectory Office Monday through Friday 9AM to 3PM @ 298-0261 x 112.
+If you have any questions regarding the above requirements, please call Patricia at the Parish Office Wednesday and Thursday 9AM to 3PM @ 298-0261 x 112.
 Email: firstname.lastname@example.org.

 Can.
 872 – Insofar as possible one to be baptized is to be given a sponsor who is to assist an adult in Christian initiation, or, together with the parents, to present an infant at the baptism, and who will help the baptized to lead a Christian life in harmony with baptism, and to fulfill faithfully the obligations connected with it.

 Can.
 873 – Only one male or one female sponsor or one of each sex is to be employed.

 - To be admitted to the role of sponsor, a person must: